Skip to main content

 “That man just mixed something in her drink.”
 The Bartender pointed.
 Pratap looked a little taken aback.
 “Umm… what?”

 Ajabdeh fumed inwardly at his indifference.
 His eyes hovered on her bare shoulders and lips.
 He mouthed words that did not match the intentions of his eyes.
 He was not that blunt or truthful after all.
-The moment someone else asked her for a dance Ajabdeh took it as an intervention from the Universe.
+The moment someone else asked her for a dance, Ajabdeh took it as an intervention from the Universe.
 She took his hand and headed to the dance floor.
-She could feel Pratap’s eyes on her as she laughed at his jokes, and put her hand on his thigh, he moved closer to her ears to praise her, and she blushed twisting the end of her wavy locks playfully.
-She could feel Pratap being challenged and she liked it.
+She could feel Pratap’s eyes on her as she laughed at his jokes and put her hand on his thigh.
+He moved closer to her ear to praise her, and she blushed, twisting the end of her wavy locks playfully.
+She could feel Pratap being challenged, and she liked it.
 She wanted to prove him wrong.
 She did not care how much it messed up the workplace equation anymore.
 He was not her boss.
 She would be out of that office in two weeks.
-She was sure once they slept together again this urge to feel him again would go away.
+She was sure once they slept together again, this urge to feel him again would go away.
 It always did the second time around, especially when guys assumed she wanted to continue.
-The moment a guy felt so she found it easier to move on.
+The moment a guy felt so, she found it easier to move on.
 How would he be any different?
-She hated how despite being with someone else her attention was drawn time and again across the pub to his reactions, his validation and his eyes.
+She hated how, despite being with someone else, her attention was drawn time and again across the pub to his reactions, his validation and his eyes.
 She took a sip of the drink the man got from the pub.
 Her girlfriends eyed her while talking to a group of men on the dance floor.
-She had not told the stranger she did not come here alone.
+She had not told the stranger that she did not come here alone.
 How did that matter?
-In the morning she would not even remember how he looked.
-Her eyes involuntarily travelled again to Pratap and eyes met.
+In the morning, she would not even remember how he looked.
+Her eyes involuntarily travelled again to Pratap, and their eyes met.
 It was as though his eyes told her he knew what she was up to.
 Her tricks were old and classic.
 They would not work.
 Ajabdeh inhaled as she drew closer to the man.
 His perfume reminded her of a familiar smell she couldn’t place as she raised the cocktail to her lips again.

 Pratap suddenly rose from his seat and approached them.
-Ajabdeh felt uneasy like she was holding her breath for too long.
+Ajabdeh felt uneasy if she was holding her breath for too long.

 “Excuse me?”
 The man noticed him arrive as he asked.
 Pratap ignored him and gave her his hand.